 Second Chance Tenancy Program The Second Chance Program provides families that have not rented before or have had difficulty maintaining housing in the past with education and skills to help them successfully navigate the housing process.
 Program participants receive case management, financial mentoring, and other follow-up services.

-Transitional Housing Program Transitional housing program assists with finding temporary residence for people experiencing homelessness.
+Transitional Housing Program Transitional housing program assists with finding temporary residence for people experiencing homelessness (In Council Bluffs, IA only).
 Housing is combined with wrap-around services to assist the individual with developing stability in their lives.